Information regarding the COVID-19 pandemic and research projects.

 The University Research Ethics Committee has delegated authority to consider and approve certain types of research (as defined by the Code) to College Research Ethics Committees.

-For routes an application for Research Ethics Approval should take, depending on classification, download the table below.
+For routes an application for Research Ethics review should take, depending on classification, download the table below.

 The University Research Ethics Committee also has responsibility to oversee the training and development of staff and students in the area of Research Ethics.
 Further information can be found on the staff intranet (University log-in required).

-Application process and forms for research ethics approval
+Application process and forms for research ethics review

-The process for consideration and approval within the University can be found in Addendum A of the Code below.
+The process for consideration, review and approval within the University can be found in Addendum A of the Code below.

-Applications to all internal Research Ethics Committees for all University of Westminster Staff, Doctoral Researchers, Postgraduate Taught Students and Psychology Department Undergraduate Students should be made via the Virtual Research Environment system using University log-in credentials.
+Applications for research ethics review for all University of Westminster Staff and Students should be made via the Virtual Research Environment system using University log-in credentials.
 Supervisors of taught undergraduates are able to submit an application on behalf of their student.

 College research ethics committee contacts